hashchange/backbone.inline.template/README.md

 ## Release notes

+### 1.0.1

+- Fixed template source failing to update if all `el` properties are defined in a Backbone view
+- Updated Backbone.Declarative.Views dependency to 3.1

 ### 1.0.0

 - Removed the separate AMD/Node builds in `dist/amd`.
 Module systems and browser globals are now supported by the same file, `dist/backbone.inline.template.js` (or `.min.js`)